kordusas/npp_mcnp_plugin/README.md

   - **In Cell Block**:
     - Suggest autocomplete surface ID during typing from the available surface dictionary. (completed)
     - suggest autocoplete the cell name after "#\d+". (completed)
-    - Suggest a new cell ID after a newline in the cell block.
+    - Suggest a new cell ID after a newline in the cell block (completed).
     - Suggest a material ID after one digit is typed;(completed)
     - Suggest available transformations after typing "trcl=\d+".  (completed)
-    - add popup for the selections to provide basic information about the card
   - **In Surface Block**:
     - Suggest a new surface ID after a newline.
     - Auto-popup to show available transformations when typed "\tr".